-Students may earn credit towards graduation through satisfactory participation in the coursework in the following; Show Choirs, Band, Choir, Jazz Band I-IV, Weightlifting, Body Conditioning, Applied Ag Techniques I-VI, Athletic Conditioning I-VI, Technical Workshop, Theater Workshop and Varsity Athletics I-VI.
+Students may earn credit towards graduation through satisfactory participation in the following; Show Choir, Band, Choir, Jazz Band, Weightlifting, Body Conditioning, Applied Ag Techniques, Technical Workshop, Theater Workshop, STEM, and Varsity Athletics.

 A student may elect to use up to four credit hours of these courses toward an occupational certificate and up to eight credit hours toward an associate degree.
 Credits are counted as electives in the student's program of study and do not supersede any of the program requirements.
 Students are advised that these credits may or may not transfer and may not meet required credit hours of study in some programs.
-Students are required to enroll for credit for every semester of participation in the listed courses.
+Students receiving scholarships may be required to enroll in specific performance courses.